-Term Definition Personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: a. whether the information or opinion is true or not; andb. whether the information or opinion is recorded in a material form or not.
-Prize money The monetary prize made available by the Commonwealth of Australia to prize recipients under the program.
-Prize recipient An individual or team that has been awarded a Science Prize.
-Program Delegate A manager within the department with responsibility for administering the program.
-Program funding or Program funds The funding made available by the Commonwealth for the program.
-Referee Someone identified by either the nominator or the Science Prizes Committee in addition to the supporters who will be approached for an independent reference on the achievement/s of the Nominee.
+Term Definition referee Someone identified by either the nominator or the Science Prizes Committee in addition to the supporters who will be approached for an independent reference on the achievement/s of the Nominee.
 The referee's role is to review the statement of claims against the assessment criteria provided by the nominator and the supporter when contacted by the department.
 Science Prizes Collectively refers to the five science and innovation prizes: Prime Minister's Prize for Science Prime Minister's Prize for Innovation Frank Fenner Prize for Life Scientist of the Year Malcolm McIntosh Prize for Physical Scientist of the Year Prize for New Innovators.
-Science Prizes Committee The body by the same name established by the Program Delegate to consider and assess Eligible Nominations and make recommendations to the Minister for prizes under the program.
-Science Teaching Prizes Refers to the two science teaching prizes: Prime Minister's Prize for Excellence in Science Teaching in Primary Schools Prime Minister's Prize for Excellence in Science Teaching in Secondary Schools.

-Term Definition Supporter An individual identified by the nominator as someone who will support the nomination.
+Science Prizes Committee The body by the same name, including sub-commitees, established by the Program Delegate to consider and assess Eligible Nominations and make recommendations to the Minister for prizes under the program.
+Science Teaching Prizes Refers to the two science teaching prizes: Prime Minister's Prize for Excellence in Science Teaching in Primary Schools Prime Minister's Prize for Excellence in Science Teaching in Secondary Schools. supporter An individual identified by the nominator as someone who will support the nomination.
 The supporter's role is to provide independent views on the nominee's achievements against the assessment criteria.